Expanding participation in solar energy efforts in San Antonio

 Many in San Antonio were historically excluded from installing solar panels because they don’t own their homes, their roof requires modernization, or their roof is blocked by mature trees.
 “These neighborhoods have homes that were built in the 40s, 50s, or 60s, so they have these large, beautiful trees that are casting shade on people’s homes.
 You don’t want to install solar panels under trees because it impacts their production, and of course we don’t want to promote cutting down those trees,” says Jason Pittman of Go Smart Solar.
 Go Smart Solar set out to offer a solar panel purchasing program that made solar ownership more financially accessible.
 The Big Sun Community Solar assistance program was created to save upfront costs and provide long-term financial and environmental benefits.

-Microsoft and other partners came together to provide $285,000 in grant money that will be used to provide 48 program participants with a $6,000 down-payment grant to pay for solar panel installation.
+Microsoft and other partners came together and provided grant money to 48 program participants to pay for solar panel installation.
 Then, uniquely, the solar panels are installed in nearby sunny locations, atop carports.
 To finance the long-term ownership of solar panels, participants receive a loan from River City Federal Credit Union that requires no money down and features a competitive interest rate.

 Benefiting from solar panel ownership